jackiehff/spark-reference-doc-cn/programming-guide/rdd-guide.rst

 Spark’s API relies heavily on passing functions in the driver program to run on the cluster.
 There are three recommended ways to do this:

-Lambda expressions, for simple functions that can be written as an expression.
+Lambda 表达式, for simple functions that can be written as an expression.
 (Lambdas do not support multi-statement functions or statements that do not return a value.)
 Local defs inside the function calling into Spark, for longer code.
 Top-level functions in a module.

 For example, to pass a longer function than can be supported using a lambda, consider the code below:

 .. code-block:: Python